-If you are planning on visiting LEGOLAND California during the holiday season, make sure to check out what this kid-friendly park has in store.
-For one, families can reign in New Year’s Eve at LEGOLAND California, which will be full of fireworks, activities, and endless amounts of family-friendly fun.
+If you plan on visiting LEGOLAND California during the winter holiday season, check out what this kid-friendly park has in store.
+For one, families can reign in New Year’s Eve at LEGOLAND California, which is full of fireworks, activities, and endless family-friendly fun.

 You can stay at the resort in one of two themed hotel options with separate kids’ sleeping areas in every room, free breakfast daily, and nightly entertainment.
-LEGOLAND Castle Hotel offers 250 premium LEGO Castle themed rooms, LEGO Castle décor throughout featuring knights, princesses, dragons, wizards, and more, as well as a pool area featuring fountains, slides, and play features and a themed restaurant
+LEGOLAND Castle Hotel offers 250 premium LEGO Castle themed rooms, LEGO Castle décor throughout featuring knights, princesses, dragons, and wizards, and there are daily scavenger hunts, as well as a pool area featuring fountains, slides, and play features and a themed restaurant.

-Kids love LEGOLAND Hotel and its themed rooms (Pirate, Kingdom, Adventure, LEGO NINJAGO or LEGO Friends) and interactive LEGO features (and others like the whoopie cushion next to the elevators).
-Parents enjoy an adult beverage at the bar next to the LEGO pits.
+Kids love LEGOLAND Hotel and its themed rooms (Knights & Dragons, Magic Wizard, or Royal Princess) and interactive LEGO features (and others like the whoopie cushion next to the elevators).
+Parents can enjoy an adult beverage at the bar next to the LEGO pits.

 See also: What It’s Like to Stay at LEGOLAND Hotel

 It’s always wise to check the calendar before planning a trip because the park is not open daily during the low season.
 And do not pay full price for tickets.